EdwardJXLi/ProjectObsidian/obsidian/modules/README.md

 - `selectioncuboid` - Adds support for the SelectionCuboid CPE
 - `playerclick` - Adds support for the PlayerClick CPE
 - `longermessages` - Adds support for the LongerMessages CPE
+- `bulkblockupdate` - Adds support for the BulkBlockUpdate CPE
 - `twowayping` - Adds support for the TwoWayPing CPE
+- `instantmotd` - Adds support for the InstantMOTD CPE

 ## Quality of Life Modules
 - `liquidplace` - Allows placements of liquids in the world without cheats